YunoHost/doc/ssh.md

 If you want another user admin to log on ssh, you must create it from the command line (through the admin user) as any user (adduser).

 Rq: this user will not be usable since yunohost.
-It will have its own repertoire /home, his own linux group (see the principles of a Linux user and the various tutorials on the subject in any good documentation on the administration in Debian).
+It will have its own folder /home, his own linux group (see the principles of a Linux user and the various tutorials on the subject in any good documentation on the administration in Debian).

 ##### Security and SSH